What are Mobile Banner Ads?

 Only one ad network may return to the same ad when a device requests an ad.
 Not only is this inefficient in utilizing advertising space, but it may also cause your gamers to develop “banner blindness” and entirely ignore that ad area, making further optimization difficult.

 Use some of the top mobile banner ad networks to maximize possibilities.
-While improving your revenue per user by giving the end user more options in multiple ad formats may also result in a higher lead time and a better user experience.
+Improving your revenue per user by giving the end user more options in multiple ad formats may also result in a higher lead time and a better user experience.

 Analyze Your Audience